smokenetwork/coinswap/README.md

 - Frontend: For users to validate username on Smoke blockchain and generate memo for swapping

 - Backend: a cronjob tracking transactions on Bitshares network and transfering SMOKE token on Smoke network.

+# Production

+frontend and cronjob dont need to be running on the same server.

+cronjob should be run in a secured server.